-Refer to Figure 1.2 on page 9.
+Refer to Figure 1.2 on page 12.

-The cooling airflow for the TB8100 BSS enters through the front panel and exits at the rear of the subrack.
-For optimum thermal performance, the heated air that has passed through a BSS must not be allowed to re-enter the air intakes on the front panel.
+The cooling airflow for the TB8100 base station enters through the front panel and exits at the rear of the subrack.
+For optimum thermal performance, the heated air that has passed through a base station must not be allowed to re-enter the air intakes on the front panel.
 Any space at the front of the cabinet not occupied by equipment should be covered by a blanking panel.
+To allow enough cooling airflow through a cabinet-mounted base station, we recommend the following: